Vondelpark: 19th century

 In 1864 a group of citizens led by Christiaan Pieter van Eeghen established the Vereeniging tot Aanleg van een Rij- en Wandelpark (Association for the Construction of a Park for Riding and Walking).
 They bought several hectares of grass-land and marshes at the rim of the city of Amsterdam, in order to create the new park.
 They assigned its design to the architect Jan David Zocher, and in 1865 "Het Nieuwe Park" (English: "The New Park") was opened free for members of the association and with other citizens paying an entrance fee.

 Two years after the park opened, in 1867, a statue of writer and playwright Joost van den Vondel by sculptor Louis Royer was placed in the park on a stand designed by architect Pierre Cuypers As a result, people started to call the park "Vondelspark" (English: "Vondel's Park").

 In 1873, a bandstand was built.
 In the same year, brewer Gerard Adriaan Heineken was denied permission to open a bar in the park, so he built the Bierhuis Vondel (English: "Beer House Vondel") in a nearby street in what is now Vondelstraat 41.

 The last part of the park was designed by Louis Paul Zocher, Jan David Zocher's son, and was realized from 1876 to 1877.
 The park then arrived at its current size of 47 hectares.
 The English garden style design of the Zochers has been roughly maintained, although in the late 19th century the elongated park had a stream of water running through it with many paths and bushes alongside it.

 In 1878, the Pavillon (English: "Pavilion") was built to replace a wooden chalet built by Louis Paul Zocher.
 The Pavillon is currently known as the Vondelparkpaviljoen (English: "Vondelpark Pavilion").
-The park's name officially became "Vondelpark" (English: "Vondel Park") in 1880.
+The park's name officially became "Vondelpark" in 1880.

 Already in the 1880s and 1890s cycling in the park was causing problems.
 The park management tried to resolve this with restrictive measures against cyclists, such as special bike paths, limited opening hours, and fines for cyclists that were going faster than a horse's trot.
 It was only after mediation of the Algemene Nederlandsche Wielrijders-Bond (English: "General Dutch Cyclists Union"), that helped fund the park, that a park guard was installed and cyclists were again permitted to cycle normally.